National Community Church: History

-NCC's primary campus in the Navy Yard area of Washington, D.C.
+NCC's primary campus in the Navy Yard area of Washington, D.C., is the former Washington and Georgetown Railroad Car House.

 National Community Church held its first Sunday service on January 7, 1996.
 During the first nine months of 1996, average attendance at Sunday services was between 20 and 25 people.
 At the time, all meetings were at the Joshua R. Giddings school in southeast Washington, DC, but the school was closed due to fire code violations.

 NCC found a new home in the AMC Theatres at Union Station, holding its first services there on November 17, 1996.
 A second Sunday service was added in February 2001 when the church grew to 275 weekly attendees.
-In an August 2001 article in the Washington Post, the congregation was described as "young" and "casually dressed," and Batterson remarked that the church was "right in the middle of the marketplace."
+In an August 2001 article in the Washington Post, the congregation was described as "young" and "casually dressed", and Batterson remarked that the church was "right in the middle of the marketplace."
 In five years, the congregation at Union Station grew to over 500.
 NCC launched its second location in the Regal Entertainment Group theaters at Ballston Common Mall in Arlington, Virginia in 2003, using a pre-recorded video to present sermons in both locations on Sundays.

 In 2005, NCC began making its sermons available online via podcast.

 In March 2006, after investing a few million dollars to renovate an abandoned building a few blocks from Union Station, NCC opened Ebenezer's, a coffeehouse serving fair trade and organic coffee, with church offices located on the top floor and an event space in the basement.
 Ebenezer's has been recognized as one of the best coffeehouses in DC.
 The basement of Ebenezer's became the regular venue for a Saturday worship service and the live taping of weekly sermons.